grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/expect/22 and(value).md

 ---
 title: 'and(value)'
 description: 'and(value) is similar to expect(value), but can be used in a chain.'
+excerpt: 'and(value) is similar to expect(value), but can be used in a chain.'
 ---

 `and(value)` works the same as `expect(value)`, but can be used to chain multiple tests together.